Windows Mixed Reality and the new Microsoft Edge

 - Websites open in Windows Mixed Reality will be lost when Mixed Reality Portal closes, though the Microsoft Edge windows will remain where they were placed in the mixed reality home.

 - WebXR experiences, including the 360 Viewer extension, may not launch correctly on PCs with a Hybrid GPU setup.
-You may be able to work around this issue by selecting your dedicated GPU as the default GPU in your graphics card software.
+You may be able to work around this issue by enabling a preview feature in the new Microsoft Edge.
+Navigate to

 - Audio from Microsoft Edge windows is not spatialized.